 Accessibility Resource Center

-Students with disabilities may use a variety of services or reasonable accommodations intended to reduce the effects that a disability may have on their performance in a traditional academic setting.
+We offer a variety of services or reasonable accommodations intended to reduce the effects that a disability may have on your performance in a traditional academic setting.

 Services do not lower course standards or alter degree requirements but instead give students a better chance to demonstrate their academic abilities.